maltehedderich/blog/docs/posts/sklearn_pipelines.md

 ## Dataset

 We will use the [Spaceship Titanic](https://www.kaggle.com/competitions/spaceship-titanic/data) dataset from Kaggle.
-The dataset contains information about the passengers of a Spaceship which collided a spacetime annomaly.
-The task is to predict whether a passenger was transported to an alternate dimension during the Spaceship Titanic's collision with the spacetime anomaly.
+The dataset contains information about the passengers of a Spaceship which collided with a spacetime annomaly.
+The task is to predict whether a passenger was transported to an alternate dimension during the Spaceship Titanic's collision.
 The dataset contains the following features:

 - `PassengerId` - A unique Id for each passenger.
 Each Id takes the form `gggg_pp` where `gggg` indicates a group the passenger is travelling with and pp is their number within the group.
 People in a group are often family members, but not always.
 - `HomePlanet` - The planet the passenger departed from, typically their planet of permanent residence.